Evaluating the Effects of Structural Disorder on the Magnetic Properties of Nd$_{2}$Zr$_{2}$O$_{7}$: Experimental Results

-EPMA measurements of the Nd and Zr ratios for two single-crystals (air and HP-Ar) are shown in Fig. \ref{fig:Figure4}.
+Nd and Zr stoichiometries for two single-crystals (air and HP-Ar), determined by the EPMA measurements, are shown in Fig. \ref{fig:Figure4}.
 Spot measurements, taken in a small, central area of the boule, show a consistent difference in stoichiometry between the two samples.
 The air-grown sample has Nd/Zr = .918 (average formula = Nd$_{1.90}$Zr$_{2.07}$O$_{7}$) while the HP Ar-grown sample has Nd/Zr = .985 (average formula = Nd$_{1.98}$Zr$_{2.01}$O$_{7}$).
-In contrast, line scans, taken across a larger radial distance of the sample, show an increased range of values relative to the spot measurements.
+In contrast, line scans, taken across a larger extent of the sample, show an increased range of values relative to the spot measurements.
 The spread of the Nd and Zr stoichiometric coefficients is roughly 0.15 for the air-grown sample and 0.10 for the HP-Ar sample.
 However, the average stoichiometry of the line scans mirrors the behavior seen in the spot measurements: the air-grown sample has Nd/Zr $<$ 1 while the HP-Ar sample has, on average, Nd/Zr closer to 1.

 The synchrotron X-ray and TOF neutron powder diffraction data for the HP-Ar and air-grown samples were analyzed with a simultaneous Rietveld refinement to provide deeper insight into structural disorder on both the cation (Nd, Zr) and anion (O) sites.
-The refined patterns resulting from the structural model described below are shown in Fig. \ref{fig:Figure5}, with the results for the refined parameters summarized in Table \ref{tab:Table1} For both samples, all peaks could be matched to the pyrochlore structure (Fd$\bar{3}$m, space group number 227).
+The refined patterns resulting from the structural model described below are shown in Fig. \ref{fig:Figure5}, with the results for the refined parameters summarized in Table \ref{tab:Table1}.
+For both samples, all peaks could be matched to the pyrochlore structure (Fd$\bar{3}$m, space group number 227).
 In this structure the Nd and Zr cations each occupy a distinct, high-symmetry, site forming separate corner-sharing sublattices of Nd and Zr tetrahedra.
 The O anion occupies two sites, referred to here as O1 (Wyckoff position 48\textit{f}) and O2 (Wyckoff position 8\textit{b}).
 The pyrochlore unit cell is predominately constrained by symmetry and provides only \textit{u}, the \textit{x}-coordinate of the O1-site and the lattice parameter (\textit{a}) as free parameters.